-Getting around Ghana is always quite an adventure for new arrivals.
+Getting around Ghana is quite an adventure for new arrivals.
 The public transport infrastructure in Ghana is relatively underdeveloped but ongoing work is gradually improving and expanding the country’s railway network.

 Driving in Ghana can be just as challenging.
 The quality of the road network is not on par with the standards that those from Europe or North America would be accustomed to, so expats that do choose to drive in Ghana need to do so with caution.

 Public transport in Ghana

 Public transport in Ghana isn't very well developed and most people in Ghana opt to travel by bus rather than train.
 Although buses are more comfortable, both modes of transport can be unreliable and delays are common.
 Patience and a sense of humour are essential when travelling around Ghana.

-There are a number of bus companies in Ghana, but the most comprehensive bus services are provided by the State Transport Corporation (STC).
+There are several bus companies in Ghana but the most comprehensive bus services are provided by the State Transport Corporation (STC).
 STC has standard and luxury buses that operate over long distances between Accra, Kumasi, Takoradi, Tamale and the Cape Coast.

 Expats should opt to travel on express or air-conditioned buses as these are faster and a lot more comfortable than ordinary services.
 It is best to purchase tickets in advance as seats on the more popular routes fill up quickly.
 Passengers are charged extra for large items of luggage.
 The fares for bus travel in Ghana are reasonable but vary depending on the route and the bus operator.

 Tro-tro is the name given to a shared taxi in Ghana.
 These minibuses run along fixed routes and charge a flat fare for any stop on a given route.
 Travelling by tro-tro in Ghana is the cheapest mode of transport.
 Despite the cost benefits, tro-tros have a questionable safety record and frequently break down.
 Tro-tro drivers often work long hours and this can result in risky driving behaviour.